pretix/pretix-docs/docs/guides/products/sessions.md

 This enables your customers to choose which of the workshops they want to attend.
 It also allows you to track planned attendance numbers through the quotas for each workshop.

-## Option C: Add-on products with variable time slots
+## Option B: Add-on products with variable time slots

 <!-- md:hosted -->
 <!-- md:enterprise -->